About Us

 3. The Board of Education should underwrite only the minimum start-up cost.

-January 1997, the Board and administration completed a list of names for the foundation steering committee.
-The committee was formed and proceeded to hold informational sessions during the 1997 year.
-Several members attended the WEFNET conference in Madison November 14, 1997.
-Following their return, the steering committee met on December 8, 1997 to set forth the process and procedures needed to establish the Onalaska Educational Foundation.
-January to June 1998, the full committee and sub-groups met several times.
-The Steering Committee developed the necessary policies and procedures for governance of a foundation as required by Wisconsin Statute Chapter 181 and Section 501(c)(3) of the Internal Revenue Code.
+In January 1997, the Board of Education and Onalaska school administrators presented a list of names for the proposed education foundation’s steering committee.
+The steering committee was formed and proceeded to hold informational sessions in 1997.
+Several members of the steering committee attended the WEFNET conference in Madison, WI, on November 14, 1997.
+Following their return, the steering committee met on December 8, 1997, to set forth the process and procedures needed to establish an education foundation in Onalaska, WI.
+The steering committee and subcommittees met several times in early 1998 as they worked to develop the necessary policies and procedures for the governance of a non-profit foundation as required by Wisconsin Statute Chapter 181 and Section 501(c)(3) of the Internal Revenue Code.

-The first official meeting of the Onalaska Foundation For Educational Excellence Inc. was held in the School Board Room at Onalaska High School June 11, 1998.
-Twelve charter members were installed and four officers were elected.
-Thus, the Onalaska Foundation For Educational Excellence, Inc. was established for the specific purpose set forth in Article 3 of Incorporation.
+The first official meeting of the Onalaska Foundation For Educational Excellence, Inc., more commonly known as the Onalaska Education Foundation (OEF), was held in the school board room at Onalaska High School on June 11, 1998.
+Twelve charter board members were installed, and four officers were elected, and the Onalaska Foundation For Educational Excellence, Inc. was established for the specific purpose set forth in Article 3 of Incorporation.

 Contact Us